 Woke Washing: Is Diversity the New Tool for Image Promotion?

-First green washing, now woke washing?
-Why brands communicate their commitment to socio-political issues - even without real values behind them
+First greenwashing, now woke washing?
+More and more brands are using Pride Month to communicate their commitment to sociopolitical issues - even without real values behind it

 woke washing cover